orpazco/DataGenerator/README.md

 # DataGenerator
-service that asynchronously receives “events” with “evidence” objects in the format of JSON and knows how to convert them into a structured table based on configuration.
+This service receives “events” asynchronously with “evidence” objects in the format of JSON and convert them into a structured table based on configuration.